-- Can you drink on Prozac since it’s not toxic?
+- Can one drink on Prozac since it’s not toxic?
 The short answer is no. Alcohol exacerbates some of the medicine’s side effects.
 These effects might include blurred vision and dizziness, so they would make driving very dangerous.

 Is Prozac Addictive?
 How To Identify The Signs Of Fluoxetine Addiction

 Fluoxetine is not chemically addictive.
 This means that using Prozac every other day is not habit-forming, which is the main reason why the medication is not a controlled substance.
-Even though Prozac medication is not addictive chemically, many users can suffer from a psychological addiction to it.

 The Onset Of Fluoxetine Addiction